missusmy/pgcac-website/README.md

-The PGCAC website is based on the pgeu-website template engine.
+The PGCA website is based on the pgeu-website template engine.

 A static website can be generated from these templates with the following steps: